Precessing binary black holes as engines of electromagnetic helicity: Numerical results for precessing BHs

 We have considered two main setups: in the first one, the spins are tilted 45 degrees with respect to the orbital plane and 90 degrees with respect to each other: $(\leftarrow,0,\uparrow),\, (\rightarrow,0,\uparrow)$ (configurations S1, S2, S3); while in the other the spins have only a $x$-component and are anti-aligned, $(\leftarrow,0,0),\, (\rightarrow,0,0)$, as in the head-on case (configurations X1, X2, X3).
 Three additional cases are considered for completeness: a binary with aligned spins but tilted 45 degrees with respect to the orbital plane $(\rightarrow,0,\uparrow),\, (\rightarrow,0,\uparrow)$ (configuration S4); a binary with both spins aligned with the orbital angular momentum $(0,0,\uparrow),\, (0,0,\uparrow)$ (configuration S5); and a binary with aligned spins in the $x$ direction $(\rightarrow,0,0),\, (\rightarrow,0,0)$ (configuration X4).

 Most of the configurations studied here precess because the orientation of the spins have been chosen such that they are not aligned with the orbital angular momentum.
 The effect of precession is shown in Fig.~\ref{figTrajz} where we plot the trajectories of the BHs in the $xz$ plane ($y=0$).
 In general, both BHs start at $z=0$ but move in the $z$ plane.
 The only exception is the S5 configuration which consists of two aligned Kerr BHs with the orbital plane (bottom row, middle panel of Figs.~\ref{figTraj} and~\ref{figTrajz}).
 Despite this, not all precessing evolutions give a non-zero value of the Chern-Pontryagin.
 For instance, configurations S4 and X4 have the BH spins aligned with each other, but not aligned with the orbital angular momentum.
 In these cases, we also observe precession, which translates to non-negligible motion in the $z$ plane (bottom row of Fig.~\ref{figTrajz}).
-However, their contribution to the Chern-Pontryagin is compatible with zero (see Table~\ref{tabhdbbh}).
+However, their contribution to the Chern-Pontryagin is compatible with zero \footnote{{Note that a zero value cannot be strictly attained due to the numerical truncation errors.
+The non-zero values obtained for the S4, S5, and X4 configurations are the result of numerical accuracy, which, for the same resolution, may vary depending on the binary orbital dynamics and the precession they undergo.
+Our convergence study (see Appendix~\ref{appendix}) shows that such values do converge to zero as the resolution increases.}} (see Table~\ref{tabhdbbh}).
 This could have been anticipated using arguments of mirror symmetry (see Fig. \ref{45spin}).
 It should be noted though that the Chern-Pontryagin vanishes only because we are considering equal-mass equal-spin BHs in this problem.
 If the mass or spin magnitude were different, we would have a non-zero effect.